kleros/gtcr-notifications/README.md

 1. Clone this repo.
 2. Duplicate `.env.example`, rename it to `.env` and fill in the environment variables.
-3. Run `yarn` to install dependencies and then `yarn start` to start the service.
+3. Run `yarn` to install dependencies and then `yarn start` to run the service in development mode.

+> To run the service in production mode use `node -r dotenv/config index.js`.

 ## Other Scripts